-- A. Be a regular full-time or regular part-time employee who has passed the initial County probationary period; - B. Have exhausted all accumulated leave including vacation, sick leave, administrative leave and/or compensatory time off; - C. Be unable to return to work for at least 30 days; and, - D. Have applied and received approval for a leave of Absence Without Pay.
+- A. Be a regular full-time or regular part-time employee who has passed the initial County probationary period; - B. Have exhausted all accumulated leave including vacation, sick leave (unless the leave involves the care of another and one hundred (100) hours of family sick leave have been used or involves other circumstances), administrative leave and/or compensatory time off; - C. Be unable to return to work for at least 30 days; and, - D. Have applied and received approval for a leave of Absence Without Pay (i.e., discretionary leave).